-At the age of 12 Mani had received his first revelation from what is believed to be from an Angel as a messenger to him saying: “Withdraw from this sect, for none of its people belong to you; your concern is with purifying the soul and abandoning the passions.
-But (the time for) your public appearance has not yet come, for you are still too young.”
-At the age of 24, he was once again visited by this Angel who had informed him to declare himself publicly to the people, Mani pbuh had called out to his people stating: “As once Buddha came to India, Zoroaster to Persia, and Jesus to the lands of the West, so came in the present time, this prophecy through me, Mani, to the land of Babylonia.”
-He had declared himself to be a prophet to his people by the command of this Angel who he identified as his Twin.
+At the age of 12, Mani received his first revelation from what is believed to be an Angel as a messenger to him saying: “Withdraw from this sect, for none of its people belongs to you; your concern is with purifying the soul and abandoning the passions.
+But (the time for) your public appearance has not yet come, for you are still too young.”(Gospel of Mani p.
+25) At the age of 24, he was once again visited by this Angel who had informed him to declare himself publicly to the people, Mani (pbuh) had called out to his people stating: “As once Buddha came to India, Zoroaster to Persia, and Jesus to the lands of the West, so came in the present time, this prophecy through me, Mani, to the land of Babylonia.”
+(The Acts of the Apostle Thomas, Prof. M. M. Ninan, p.275) He had declared himself to be a prophet to his people by the command of this angel who he identified as his Twin.

-You will find Islamic scholars that believe or consider Buddha and Zoroaster pbut to be past Prophets who’s call and message had become distorted over time, it’s also reported that the Muslims who had invaded Persia had considered Zoroaster pbuh to be a divinely sent prophet, and the Muslims had labeled Zoroastrians under the category of ‘The people of the Book’ like the Christians and Jews.
-The Quran also testifies that there are unknown Prophets which are not mentioned in the Quran:
+You will find Islamic scholars that believe or consider Buddha and Zoroaster (pbut) to be past Prophets whose call and message had become distorted over time, it’s also reported that the Muslims who had invaded Persia had considered Zoroaster (pbuh) to be a divinely sent prophet, and the Muslims had labelled Zoroastrians under the category of ‘People of the Book’ like the Christians and Jews.
+The Quran also testifies that there are unknown Prophets who are not mentioned in the Quran:

-Both Prophet Muhammad pbuhahf and Prophet Mani pbuh had claimed to come as reformers of the religions of their predecessors after their call and message had been distorted and corrupted overtime, such as the religion of Christianity, which is why you will find some unique claims in these religions.
-For example: Just as Mani pbuh claimed to be the direct successor and disciple of Jesus pbuh, so do the Muslims, as they claim that Muhammad pbuhahf was a successor of Jesus pbuh.
+Both Prophet Muhammad (pbuhahf) and Prophet Mani (pbuh) had claimed to come as reformers of the religions of their predecessors after their call and message had been distorted and corrupted over time, such as the religion of Christianity, which is why you will find some unique claims in these religions.
+For example, just as Mani (pbuh) claimed to be the direct successor and disciple of Jesus (pbuh), so do the Muslims, as they claim that Muhammad (pbuhahf) was a successor of Jesus (pbuh).

 The Quran states:

-Prophet Muhammad pbuhahf had assigned 5 daily obligatory prayers to his followers, Manichaeans are reported to have prayed between 4 to 7 times a day.
+Prophet Muhammad (pbuhahf) had assigned 5 daily obligatory prayers to his followers, Manichaeans are reported to have prayed between 4 to 7 times a day.

-Even the start of the prayer is quite similar, in Islam one must perform ablution in order to approach and initiate the prayer, at the beginning of the prayer there is a standing position facing the Qibla, the direction of prayer, the Kaaba, which is considered by Muslims to be the ‘House of God’ in which the worshipper recites praises, bows, and prostrates to the Lord, in Manichaeism, the direction of prayer was, the Sun and the Moon, as they represented the Light of God, and if the Moon was not Visible at night, they prayed in the Direction of the North, the Throne of the Light King.
+Even the start of the prayer is quite similar, in Islam one must perform ablution to approach and initiate the prayer, at the beginning of the prayer there is a standing position facing the Qibla, the direction of prayer, the Kaaba, which is considered by Muslims to be the ‘House of God’ in which the worshipper recites praises, bows, and prostrates to the Lord, in Manichaeism, the direction of prayer was, the Sun and the Moon, as they represented the Light of God, and if the Moon was not Visible at night, they prayed in the direction of the North, the Throne of the Light King.

-Not only this but just as the Muslims bow and prostrate several times in their prayers, the Manichaens also bow and prostrate several times throughout their prayers, the Manichaeans also used to supplicate to their lord with their hands up with their palms facing towards the sky, and this is exactly how you find Muslims supplicating today.
+Not only this but just as the Muslims bow and prostrate several times in their prayers, the Manichaeans also bow and prostrate several times throughout their prayers, the Manichaeans also used to supplicate to their lord with their hands up with their palms facing towards the sky, and this is exactly how you find Muslims supplicating today.

-Prophet Muhammad pbuh has placed a huge emphasis on giving to the poor in charity, it is narrated by Abu Burda that the Prophet pbuhahf said, “Every Muslim has to give in charity.”
+Prophet Muhammad (pbuhahf) has placed a huge emphasis on giving to the poor in charity, it is narrated by Abu Burda that the Prophet (pbuhahf) said, “Every Muslim has to give in charity.”
 The people asked, “O Allah’s Prophet!
 If someone has nothing to give, what will he do?”
 He said, “He should work with his hands and benefit himself and also give in charity (from what he earns).”
 The people further asked, “If he cannot find even that?”
 He replied, “He should help the needy who appeal for help.”
 Then the people asked, “If he cannot do that?”
 He replied, “Then he should perform good deeds and keep away from evil deeds and this will be regarded as charitable deeds.”

-In Islam fasting is also obligatory, it is upon every Muslim man and woman to fast during the Holy Month of Ramadan, consisting of 29 or 30 days, abstaining from food and drink and during the entirety of the month from dawn til sunset.
+In Islam fasting is also obligatory, it is upon every Muslim man and woman to fast during the holy month of Ramadan, consisting of 29 or 30 days, abstaining from food and drink and during the entirety of the month from dawn til sunset.